-There are four main roles which the children carry out:
+There are three main roles which the children carry out:

-Safety officer – to ensure that the playground and equipment is safe to use and no equipment is left lying around for others to fall over.
+Safety manager– to ensure that the playground and equipment is safe to use and no equipment is left lying around for others to fall over.
 They also make sure the gate is closed and children are safe within school.

 Matthew (Y5) ‘As a Safety Officer, I enjoy going on the gate at lunchtimes to make everyone safe when Pre-school arrive.
 I felt glad to have been picked to be a Peer Supporter because there is a lot of responsibility in this role.’